 The cost points to consider when creating your routing app are the following:

-- If you want to deploy an app that you charge users for and your app uses ArcGIS Online, then you must purchases a paid deployment plan.
+- If you want to deploy an app that you charge users for and your app uses ArcGIS Online

-- If you want to deploy an app that uses more than 50 ArcGIS Online credits per month, then you must purchase a paid deployment plan.
+- If you want to deploy an app that uses more than 50 ArcGIS Online credits per month

 - If you want to deploy an app that uses more ArcGIS Online credits than the number of credits that came with your ArcGIS Developer Subscription, then you'll need to do one of the following: